WORLD OF PAINTING

 C. 13

-16. What did Picasso always shock the public with?
+16. What did Picasso always shock the

-A. He was not breaking the rules of artistic tradition.
+not breaking the rules of artistic tradition.

 B. He was painting strange and powerful pictures.